INRIA/frobel-open-gifts/README.md

 * With the participation of [AVIZ team](http://www.aviz.fr)
 * and [IRI](http://www.iri.centrepompidou.fr)

+## Use
+* To make the box we used https://github.com/rahulbot/boxmaker

 ## Papers
 If you use this material for research purpose, please cite one of our papers: